vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

           \ . '|nunmap <buffer> ,s'

 This works OK, but there’s quite a lot going on here for something that seems like it should be simpler.
-It would be nice to avoid all the script-local function guff, too.
+It would be nice to avoid all the [script-variable][sv] function guff, too.

 ### Separating compiler definitions out